-Public Company D&O (Directors & Officers)
+Public Company D&O Insurance

-- Program alanysis, comparison and coordination
+- Program analysis, coverage comparison and policy coordination

 - Thorough carrier saturation allowing us to reach a wide range of insurers when securing proposals

 - Negotiation of coverage terms, clauses and policy language

 - Benchmarking to assist with limit setting using peer groups as reference points

 - Assessment of insurer’s credit rating, claim experience and international coverage capabilities